 The projections by the French photographer Clément Briend together with ten other photographers at the opening, 09.09 and 10.09

 Clement Briend uses projections as a method of the perception of the reality.
 Art works created with the help of home projectors represent an author’s political statement, his desire to discover and to show unseen, hidden realities in the context of the environment.

-Sergey Kochergin is a legendary figure in the Belarusian photography and a most talented person.
-He drew pictures by brush and in pencil, was a bone-carver.
-He is one of the authors of the book “1200 cameras of the USSR”.
-He made monocles with his own hands.
-His pictures are stored in the collections of the Niépce Museum of Photography in France.
+Sergey Kochergin is a legendary figure in the Belarusian photography and one of the most talented people of his time.
+He is one of the authors of the book “1200 Cameras from the USSR”.
+Apart from painting, drawing and carving objects from bone, he also enjoyed making monocles.
+Sergey’s photographs can be found in the collections of the Niépce Museum of Photography in France.

 The exhibition is the result of the international project the “Triple Portrait” which took place in July 2015.
 A group of artists from Poland, Belarus and Ukraine wandered for 10 days in Podlasie region, stopping at some places for interviews and photos.
 Dozens of unique images were made in wet collodion technique which is 150 years old.

-Photographers, both professionals and novices have no idea what rights they have after they created their works.
-This workshop class is aimed to shed some light on how the photos copyright issue is regulated by the law on the case of Anton Motolko against Belarusian TV and Radio Company.
+Photographers, both professionals and beginners have no idea what rights they have after they created their works.
+This workshop is aimed at sheding light on how the photos copyright issue is regulated by the law at the example of Anton Motolko’s case against the Belarusian TV and Radio Company.

 The series by Latvian photographer Katrina Kepule captures the places where “modern Europe” meets elements of Soviet times, which conflict and overlap at the same time.
 The pictures capture photographer’s search for a slower time zone that contains more vivid and open expressions, as well as a sense of home and creativity of daily routines beyond the usual urban experience.